Grue-2/Projects/README.md

 With the server running you can leave messages and the server will dump them to your target when they log in.

+It will lag on first login.
+(You can comment out statistical testing in the client to make it not lag on first login)

 If anything goes wrong keys get out of line, goodluck.

 [to top](#top)